Robert M. Cundick

-Robert Milton Cundick Sr. (November 26, 1926 – January 7, 2016) was a Latter-day Saint composer.
+Robert Milton Cundick Sr. (November 26, 1926 – January 7, 2016) was a Latter-day Saint composer and organist.
 Cundick's interest in music started at a young age, and he studied under Mormon Tabernacle organist Alexander Schreiner and later under Leroy J. Robertson.
 He also served for many years as an organist at the Salt Lake Tabernacle of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 This included accompanying the Mormon Tabernacle Choir and playing organ solos on the weekly broadcast, Music & the Spoken Word.
 Cundick served in World War II and enrolled at the University of Utah where he received his BFA, MFA, and PhD.
 He joined the music faculty at Brigham Young University (BYU) in 1957 but his work there was interrupted due to various callings by LDS Church leaders.
 After his retirement, Cundick continued to contribute to music in the LDS Church.
 In his personal life, he married his organ student Charlotte Clark while he was a student at the University of Utah.
 He died in 2016 at the age of 89.